Welcome to today's edition of the Rush 24-7 podcast.

 So the question is, Snerdley says, I've been told that we in the Pentagon have contingency plans on virtually every situation that might erupt around the world.

-And when Snerdley asked me that question, I said, Well, I have thought that too.
+And when Snerdley asked me that question, I said, well, I have thought that too.

-Uh okay, you've got Muammar Qaddafi in Libya.
+Okay, you've got Muammar Gaddafi in Libya.

 It's hard to believe.

-He's in there.
+He's been there.

 How what?